jimmyyao157/Crack-the-coding-Interview-Cplusplus/README.md

-Copyright by Jimmy Yao
-CS department of Columbia University
+Copyright by Jimmy Yao, CS department of Columbia University Solution for <Cracking the coding interview>--a C++ version
 ====================================